FryggFR/Wazuh-MISP/README.md

 # MISP Integration
 My version of the MISP integration that I've enhanced to have a more robust script and that supports sending logs from Stormshield Firewall.

-This script is not finished yet!
+**Warning**: The script is not finished yet, and may not work completely.
+It sometimes generates errors on the MISP response and on some MISP requests.

 # How to install 🛠️
 1. Copy the script in **/var/ossec/integrations**